autokitteh/kittehub/google_forms_to_jira/README.md

 ### Configure integrations

+> [!IMPORTANT]
-Ensure you have set up the required integrations.
-The `autokitteh.yaml` file includes environment variables for the Google Forms and Jira connections that need to be configured.
+> The `autokitteh.yaml` file includes environment variables for the Google Forms and Jira connections that need to be configured.

+Ensure you have set up the required integrations:

 - [Configure Atlassian integration](https://docs.autokitteh.com/config/integrations/atlassian)
 - [Configure Google integration](https://docs.autokitteh.com/config/integrations/google)